Genealogy in Pagani

 S. FRANCESCO DI PAOLA – Via S. Francesco

-For our experience, if you plan to come here to visit Pagani, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Pagani we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 My great grandfather was Gaetano Tortora born in Pagani 15 October 1845.
 He married Josephine Pacelli.
 I would like to know who his parents were and if he had any siblings.
 We think his father’s name was also Gaetano Tortora.